0cirius0/0cirius0/README.md

 ### Hi 👋, I'm Aditya

 I love breaking stuff, but not only breaking I also like to build 🔨 stuff that breaks some other stuff.
-Sounds cool isn't it, but people say it is just called automation.😒
+Sounds cool isn't it?
+But people say it is just called automation.😒

 #### Know more about me
 - I pop shells in machines ⛓️